This busy boxes for babies post is brought to us by our guest blogger Dayna at

 3. Switch It Up: I have found that a successful busy box system is a rotating one.
 Switching out the toys frequently will allow your baby to work on new skills, learn new vocabulary, and will keep your baby engaged longer (which mean more time for you to cook that dinner).

 4. Model Play: Babies at this age are still learning ever day.
 They do not automatically know how to play with each busy box.
 Each time you introduce a new toy or a new box, it is helpful to spend one on one time teaching your baby how to play.
 This might mean playing a game of hide and go seek with the counting crocodile under the fabric scraps.
-Or it might mean playing a game of “Shake Shake Shake” with the musical instruments.
+Or it might mean playing a game of “Shake Shake Shake” with child-safe musical instruments.

 5. Encourage Sibling Play: I can not count the number of times one of my boys (ages 6 & 8) have entertained their sister while I work with the other one.
 Not only does it buy me some time, it encourages my boys to be independence and teach their sister skills.
 Since all of the toys in the busy bin are simple, it gives the older children some authority and allows them to take pride in helping out.